Accessibility statement

 How accessible this website is

-- We know parts of this website is inaccessible.
-They include: The map function which isn’t readily accessible by the screen reader and the key board function won’t pick it up directly (please read below for more details)
+Parts of this website are not fully accessible.
+These include the map function, which isn’t readily accessible by the screen reader and the key board function will not pick it up directly.

 Feedback and contact information